pySourceSDK/ValveBSP/docs/source/quickstart.rst

 PyPI
 ~~~~
-ValveBSP is available on the Python Package Index.
+|proj_name| is available on the Python Package Index.
 This makes installing it with pip as easy as:

 .. code-block:: bash